redis/node-redis/README.md

 Load a file containing a Lua script into Redis and create a new command in the client.
-With the support for Lua server side scripting, and the fact that Lua scripts run attomically, as any native command would, we can easily add new behaviour to Redis.
+With the support for Lua server side scripting, and the fact that Lua scripts run atomically, as any native command would, we can easily add new behavior to Redis.
-Once loaded the scripts are cached in the server and do not need to be reloaded again, You can expect this to be true until a SCRIPT FLUSH command is issued.
+Once loaded the scripts are cached in the server and do not need to be reloaded again, You can expect this to be true until a `SCRIPT FLUSH` command is issued.

+If a script is not found on the server you will receive a `NOSCRIPT` error message, and need to call `client.script()` again.

 Parameters: